Intersex medical interventions: Medical photography and display

 Photographs of intersex children's genitalia are circulated in medical communities for documentary purposes, and individuals with intersex traits may be subjected to repeated genital examinations and display to medical teams.
 Problems associated with experiences of medical photography of intersex children have been discussed along with their ethics, control and usage.
 "The experience of being photographed has exemplified for many people with intersex conditions the powerlessness and humiliation felt during medical investigations and interventions".

 Secrecy and information provision

 Additionally, parents are not often consulted on the decision-making process when choosing the sex of the child, and they may be advised to conceal information from their child.
-The Intersex Society of North America stated that "For decades, doctors have thought it necessary to treat intersex with a concealment-centered approach, one that features downplaying intersex as much as possible, even to the point of lying to patients about their conditions."
+The Intersex Society of North America stated that "For decades, medical approaches to intersex patients focused on concealment-centered treatment, one that features downplaying intersex as much as possible, even to the point of lying to patients about their conditions."